ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Even if you don't yet plan an upcoming version.
 It's a signal to your consumers that the API will evolve.
 Therfore they have to be ready to evolve too.

+Versioning APIs is much more subtle than versioning software.
+Because upgrading an API version just breaks the compatibility and requires significant efforts both on the server and client sides.
+It is a necessary evil and is important to plan for.
+Version upgrades must be used only for backward-incompatible changes.
+In particular, avoid it for:
+1. Addition of resources: consumers can ignore them if they wish
+2. Addition of data in the response: for the same reason
+3. Changed technologies on the server: which be hidden by the uniform interface.

+From a technical standpoint, REST versioning can be achieved in 3 different ways, none of them being perfect:
+1. By including the version number in the URI: for instance http://myhost/v1/user.
+This is the most convenient approach technically speaking but with some drawbacks: large URI footprint, all or nothing approach,
+2. Using a specific HTTP header: such as “api-version”, URIs are preserved, but this approach is not supported by any standard,
+3. Using Content-type: for instant “application/json+v1” (request Accept, response Content-Type), URIs are preserved but custom content types are difficult to manage and test.
+4. No versioning remains possible for a private API.

 Versioning an API needs the ability to have a consistent and stable interface.